 The National Library of Medicine (NLM) awarded new five-year contracts to eight institutions to serve as Regional Medical Libraries in the National Network of Libraries of Medicine (NN/LM).
 See the NLM press release for further details.

-Details on NLM's preservation practices and policies are now available on the NLM Web site.
+Details on the The Collection and Preservation Policy of the NLM are now available on the NLM Web site.

 On May 23, 2001, a new version of the NLM Gateway was released.
 Please see What's New on the NLM Gateway sidebar for details.

 New Alias URL for PubMed: pubmed.govJune 05, 2001 [posted]

 PubMed now has an additional, easy-to-remember URL: http://pubmed.gov.
 PubMed's other url, http://www.ncbi.nlm.nih.gov/entrez/query, can still be used so it is not necessary to change bookmarks or links.

 The ability to correct individual MEDLINE citations for mistakes, e.g., in author names, other typographical errors, published erratum notices, commentary references, was put on hold since November 2000 as NLM worked on the annual maintenance to change the MeSH headings to the 2001 version of MeSH and to load the MEDLINE data into the new Data Creation and Maintenance System (DCMS).
 Now that NLM has experience with the creation of new records with the new system, we have turned our attention to catching up with editing that needs to be done to MEDLINE citations.
 A series of small, controlled tests of revised records conducted earlier this Spring were successful and NLM has resumed regular maintenance to MEDLINE citations as of mid-May.
 The new DCMS has been designed to facilitate the quality assurance of the bibliographic data.
 We remain committed to producing the MEDLINE database with a high level of quality control.
 Thanks for your patience as we work our way through the reported errors.